IanBurke1/Racket_Tasks/Task2/README.md

 ```
 ### Step 3
-Next we need the function to end once it returns 1:
+Next we need the function to end once it returns 1 and return a list of values the algorithm goes through until it hits 1:
 ```Racket
 (define (collatz-list n)
   (cond ((= n 1) ; condition, if n = 1 then..